 So as far as I’m concerned, I’m going to continue to test the Shortpixel software for a while because the price of image optimization is quite interesting ($5 per 5000 images) and if the plugin is robust, it’s a serious competitor for ewww image optimizer.
 But otherwise, ewww’s Maximum lossy compression is excellent and I’ve never had a single problem with this plugin.

 EWWW image optimizer has updated its compressions and now offers pixelperfect plus, premium and premium plus compressions.
-As I have planned a complete review of this plugin, I will soon talk about it in more detail.
+I wrote a detailed test and comparison of the best wp compressor plugins here with these new compression types

 Here, you now know a little more about the topic of image optimization for the web.
 In my opinion, the use of a powerful tool to reduce the weight of your images is very important (while keeping a beautiful image quality) and I really advise you to try one of the 2 tools I presented above.